 So what’s ailing companies whose very growth should create plenty of opportunities for their employees?
 What’s making their workers restless?
 And what can they do to overcome these challenges?

-The survey (LINK) explores the employee retention crisis in detail, including its causes and possible solutions.
-Meanwhile, Founders Circle convened a series of conversations with HR leaders (Link to McCord) and experts in culture (Link to Barbin) to elicit further insights on what is increasingly obvious: startups need to do more to invest in their people (Link to Tips blog post).
+The survey explores the employee retention crisis in detail, including its causes and possible solutions.
+Meanwhile, Founders Circle convened a series of conversations with HR leaders and experts in culture to elicit further insights on what is increasingly obvious: startups need to do more to invest in their people.